feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "d017cbde-a04c-4fe2-ba29-213f7b763e23"
+#> [1] "548ccbda-6e42-4cb4-a532-76cacdccda61"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt under a neutral or navy blazer or coat, add a scarf in a complementary shade, and complete the look with brown or black shoes for a stylish winter outfit with pink trousers."
+#> [1] "Layer your blue Calvin Klein shirt with a neutral-colored cardigan or blazer, add a coordinating scarf, and finish with stylish boots to complement the pink trousers for a polished winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "5f6331fa-b20b-41b6-9e9a-16f71fb45550"
+#> [1] "7e8c5ffe-e504-4444-bb46-88116950edf6"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan, add some stylish shoes and accessories, and consider layering with a scarf to complete a chic winter look."
+#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and wear with warm accessories like a scarf and boots for a stylish winter look."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral or navy blazer or coat, add a
+#> Layer your blue Calvin Klein shirt with a neutral-colored cardigan or blazer,
-#> scarf in a complementary shade, and complete the look with brown or black shoes
+#> add a coordinating scarf, and finish with stylish boots to complement the pink
-#> for a stylish winter outfit with pink trousers.
+#> trousers for a polished winter look.
 ```

 ## Code of Conduct